Oh Boy, That's A Lot To Introduce

 Even though this episode falls into what I'm calling the second half slump, it was still good enough to get a few laughs.
 In yesterday's review of Sissy Spacek's hosted show, I pointed out a couple tell-tale signs of slump shows, mainly focused on overwritten sketches that go on for way too long and will often slip into feeling more like the real genre being parodied.

 This episode highlighted a few couple other signs that I'd like to share right now.
 First off, when I see an old-time performer that I've never even heard their names.
-I'm sure these people were the Betty Whites of their time with more of a novelty value to the popular appeal but their classic work didn't really stand the test of time.
+I'm sure these people were the Betty Whites of their time with more of novelty value to the widespread appeal, but their classic work didn't really stand the test of time.
 I've never even heard the name Broderick Crawford and definitely don't remember his face.

 Another sign that the show is in the slump is the number of musical performances and special guests.
 On most average and above episodes, Don Pardo will announce the host, the band and then get right into introducing the Not Ready For Prime Time Player before getting on with the show.
 In this episode there was the host, then about five other names then finally the rest of the cast.